kingbuzzman/django-squash/README.rst

 django-squash
 ========================

-"django-squash" is a migration enhancement built on top of Django's standard migration classes.
+"django-squash" is a migration enhancement built on top of Django_'s standard migration classes.
 It aims to eliminate bloat and slowness in migration processes by replacing certain commands.
-The vision and architecture of Django migrations remain unchanged.
+The vision and architecture of Django_ migrations remain unchanged.

 Before using "django-squash," it's important to understand the normal Django ``makemigrations`` and ``squashmigrations`` commands.
 Migration files consist of operations that may or may not affect the database table for a model. "elidable" operations can be eliminated when squashing migrations, while "non-elidable" operations cannot.
 Best way to think about the word "elidable" is to simply think "forgetable" or "disgardable" -- can this operation be disgarded once it's been ran?